 You can manually update the Commit date of a task or an issue that you are assigned to.
 For more information about Commit Dates in Adobe Workfront, see Commit Date overview.

 You must have the following access to perform the steps in this article:

 |Adobe Workfront plan*||

 |Adobe Workfront license*||

-Work or higher
+Work or higher for tasks

 |Access level configurations*||

 If you still don’t have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can modify your access level, see Create or modify custom access levels.

 For information on requesting additional access, see Request access to objects .

 *To find out what plan, license type, or access you have, contact your Workfront administrator.